jenmoutenot/HeapManagement/README.md

 - And #else is for Patrick and the generic heap management option using malloc() and free() found in man 3 malloc
 - This code will then help the main c file know when we are using Spongebob's heap management option or when we are using Patrick's, depending on whose is defined or not
 - Then if it is not defined, it will do regular C's free(p) and free up the memory, aka follow Patrick's heap management option.
-- Also, will be preforming actions like this for Patrick:
+- Also, will be performing actions like this for Patrick:
 - getmem(10) // gets the amount of memory
 - p = malloc(s1)
 - q = malloc(s2)